The One Boutique Consultancy Metric That Tells It All

 When it comes to service design, monitoring Rev/FTE will show the level of maturity and efficiency of the business: productisation, standardisation, technology integration, vertical service integration, or the need to create signature methodologies and SOPs to boost productivity.

-In the recommended reading below ('Why Vertical Service Integration...'), the consultancy I am writing about has improved the Rev/FTE ratio by more than 30% over two years due to its vertical service integration approach.
+The recommended reading below ('Why Vertical Service Integration...') explains that the consultancy I am writing about has improved the Rev/FTE ratio by more than 30% over two years due to its vertical service integration approach.

 Recommended reading: Why Vertical Service Integration Is the Future of Growth for Boutique Consultancies